grpc/grpc.github.io/docs/quickstarts/php-quickstart.md

 ## Update and run the application

-We now have new generated server and client code, but we still need to implement and call the new method in the human-written parts of our example application.
+We now have new generated client code, but we still need to implement and call the new method in the human-written parts of our example application.

 ### Update the server